-When you receive the IRS CP14 notice, be sure to read the document thoroughly.
-Check if the letter came from the Internal Revenue System or some other agency.
-If the letter did come with the IRS, the letter should also include instructions on how to respond.
+Upon receiving the IRS CP14 notice, it is important to thoroughly read the document and confirm that it came from the Internal Revenue System.
+If the letter is from the IRS, it should also contain instructions on how to respond.

 3. Determine if the IRS Is Correct